blackbing/awesome-react-native-web/README.md

 # awesome-react-native-web

-Awesome React Native Web is an awesome style list that curates the best React Native Web libraries, tools, tutorials, articles and more.
+Awesome React Native Web is an awesome style list that curates the best [React Native Web](https://github.com/necolas/react-native-web) libraries, tools, tutorials, articles and more.
 PRs are welcome!

+This list focused on app/web could share the same code like react-native-web, or the library have implemented both on app/web.

 # Toturial